 Depending on the bean’s roast, grind, and brewing method, we end up with several different kinds of coffee for all tastes.
 We have espresso, Drip, Instant, and many more, all of which come with their own special traits.

-Keep in mind that to get as many of the antioxidants, hot-brewed is the best choice, as it takes high heat to extract them.
+Keep in mind that to get as many of the antioxidants as possible, hot brewing is the best choice, as it takes high heat to extract them.

-The healthiest coffee according to experts is a dark-roast Arabica, hot-brewed and served black.
+Experts agree that the healthiest coffee is a dark-roasted Arabica that is hot-brewed and served black.

 Each of the micronutrients we spoke of has a positive impact on your health, ranging from blood sugar control to longevity.

-According to recent Harvard studies and taking into account as many lifestyle factors as possible, it was deduced that three to five cups a day might even have a very positive effect against several chronic diseases.
+According to recent Harvard studies, taking into account as many lifestyle factors as possible, it was deduced that three to five cups a day might even have a very positive effect against several chronic diseases.

-Some of these are type 2 diabetes, cardiovascular diseases, several types of cancer, Parkinson’s, and Alzheimer’s disease.
+Some of these are type 2 diabetes, cardiovascular diseases, several types of cancer, Parkinson's disease, and Alzheimer’s disease.

 This is true regardless of caffeine.